 Rachel King’s editing business is called Perpetua Editing.

-She has held two other positions in the publishing industry:
+Rachel has held three other positions in the publishing industry:

 -editorial and production assistant at West Virginia University Press

-Below are testimonials and a few recent books she has copyedited.
+Below are testimonials and a few recent books she has edited.

 “I have published nineteen full-length books of fiction, poetry, and creative nonfiction, and there’s no question that I would rank Rachel King’s editing of my short story collection The Proper Words for Sin among the very best I have received. . . .
 She was careful and thorough but also an editor who listened when I made a case for retaining language and syntax.”